sgorgun/uml-design-basics/README.md

 ### 17. Constructor Overloading

-Create a new _SimpleClass11_ class in the [SimpleClass11.cs](UmlDesignBasics/SimpleClass11.cs) file, and copy all instance properties from the _SimpleClass10_ class to the _SimpleClass11_ class.
+Create the new _SimpleClass11_ class in the [SimpleClass11.cs](UmlDesignBasics/SimpleClass11.cs) file, and copy all instance properties from the _SimpleClass10_ class to the _SimpleClass11_ class.

 Class diagram 17. _SimpleClass11_ class.